react-hook-use-cta: (use Call To Action)

 : Behaves like an reset action.

-{ useDefault: true } will bypass the overridden action behavior
+{ useDefault: true } will bypass the overridden reset action behavior.

 • CustomCTAHistory.updateInitialAction( Partial<CTAState> | undefined, { useDefault?: boolean } | undefined, )

-{ useDefault: true } will bypass the overridden action behavior
+{ useDefault: true } will bypass the overridden updateInitial action behavior.

 • CustomCTAHistory.replaceInitialAction( CTAState | undefined, { useDefault?: boolean } | undefined, )

-{ useDefault: true } will bypass the overridden action behavior
+{ useDefault: true } will bypass the overridden replaceInitial action behavior.

-Note: If you have overridden the built-in actions, the custom action will use the overridden action.
+Note: If you have overridden a built-in action, the custom action will use the overridden action.

-Sending { useDefault: true } will bypass the overridden action and behave using default action.
+Sending { useDefault: true } will bypass the overridden action and behave using built-in action behavior.

 useCTA return value [0]: history